Credit builder credit card

 If you do have a low credit score, don’t be tempted to try to apply for one of the more competitive deals.
 Every time you get rejected, it further damages your score, meaning it will take even longer to get back on your financial feet.

-If you are not sure what cards you are likely to qualify for, using MoneySupermarket’s Smart Search tool will give you an idea of the cards you may be accepted for.
+If you are not sure what cards you are likely to qualify for, using MoneySupermarket’s Eligibility Checker tool will give you an idea of the cards you may be accepted for.
 Alternatively, you might wish to apply for your credit report which will allow you to see in detail what your score is and monitor it on a regular basis.

 But credit cards are not the only option for those looking to restore their credit score.
 Some prepaid cards, which require you to load up cash on them before you spend, also offer a bolt-on Creditbuilder facility.
 This is where the card provider effectively ‘lends’ you a year’s worth of monthly card fees upfront.
 The loan itself is interest-free but you will be expected to pay it back over the course of 12 months.
 Details of how reliable you are with your payments will be passed to credit reference agencies and, if it’s positive, could help boost your credit score.
 This means you can help yourself without risking getting into debt or paying any expensive interest.